This is the "official biography" that my publishers use:

 As an artist: Windling's art has appeared in solo and group exhibitions in the United States and Europe, including shows at The Boston Museum of Fine Arts, The Tucson Museum of Contemporary Art, The Words and Pictures Museum, and The Book Arts Gallery.
 Group exhibitions have included DreamWeavers (a touring show of fantastical art), Fées (a French museum show of fairy tale illustration from the 12th to 21st centuries), Sir Lanval (a French and English show of art inspired by the medieval Lais of Marie de France), and Ancient Spirit, Modern Voice (an international survey of modern mythic art).

-Born in the U.S., Windling now lives with her husband, dramatist Howard Gayton, and daughter, Victoria Windling-Gayton, in a small village on Dartmoor in the west of England.
+Born in the U.S., Windling now lives with her husband, dramatist & puppeteer Howard Gayton, and their daughter, Victoria Windling-Gayton, in a small village on Dartmoor in the west of England.

 Okay, that's the formal professional biography.